digital-analysis-co/digital-analysis-co/docs/blog/posts/consent_mode_&_google_analytics_attribution.md

 [How Consent Mode Works](https://support.google.com/google-ads/answer/10000067) documentation covers basic and advanced consent mode.

-With basic consent mode, tags are blocked until consent is granted, which may lower overall traffic volume while keeping the attribution distribution (e.g., Direct, Organic, Paid Search) technically intact.
-In practice, traffic may skew toward engaged channels like Direct or Search, where users are more likely to consent.
+With basic consent mode, tags are blocked until consent is granted.
+This may lower overall traffic volume, but the attribution distribution is not impacted technically.
+In practice, traffic may skew towards more engaged channels that are more likely to accept consent such as Direct, Organic or Paid Search.

 Setting up [Advanced Consent Mode](https://support.google.com/google-ads/answer/10000067) allows Google tags to fire before consent acceptance using cookieless pings.
 Using these pings alongside Google Machine Learning modeling lets GA get a closer-to-complete view of all web traffic than otherwise.